WHAT IS PLAGIARISM

 Maintain records of your references.
 This is important as someone can ask for evidence of the references you used.
 With a record of your citations, you can confidently show them.

-If you’re unsure whether your paper is plagiarized, it is okay to use plagiarism detection tools.
+If you’re unsure whether your paper is plagiarized, it is okay to use detection tools.

 Bottom line

-If you’re writing someone else’s work in your own words, do it correctly to avoid plagiarism.
+If you’re writing someone else’s work in your own words, do it correctly to avoid it.
 Never forget to cite the source you used in your research.

 Hassaan Tohid